-Formed in 2010 as the rock cover band “Just Cuz”, the teenagers learned the business of music the hard way, playing parties, all age venues, open-mic nights, and even busking.
+Formed in 2010 as the rock cover band “Just Cuz” when lead singer and guitar player Dalton Rouse, asked his cousin and two longtime friends to jam in his garage.
+Dalton’s extraordinary gift for music was evident from the moment he picked up a guitar for the first time at the age of 13.
+He is a prolific songwriter and a powerful singer having studied voice from several well-known local vocal coaches, such as Queensrÿche vocalist Pamela Moore.
+With a mutual love for all types of music, the teenagers almost immediately moved from the garage to learn the business of music the hard way, playing festivals, parties, all age venues, battle of the bands, open-mic nights, and even busking.
 Confident in their abilities they emerged renamed and reinvented in 2012, dropping cover songs in favor of an all original set list.
-Now free to follow their passion wherever it leads, CTC has found its natural groove, integrating powerful alternative rock themes and classical roots to create the distinctive sound that snared them an invitation, from Louie Galarza to open the 2013 Dreamfest Music Festival at Louie G’s in Fife.
+With the experience of playing hundreds of shows all over the Puget Sound under their belt, CTC snared an invitation, from Louie Galarza to open the 2013 Dreamfest Music Festival at Louie G’s in Fife.

-With their debut album, Brothers & Sisters, which dropped on March 22 of 2014 at a release show for more than 450 rocking fans, CTC is ready to take their show to the next level.
+Their debut album, Brothers & Sisters, dropped in March of 2014 at a release show for more than 450 rocking fans and was rereleased in November of 2014 shortly after Clear the Chaos signed to Mental Itch.
 The band members all agree that recording the album was a great experience, but playing live will always be their focus.
 “The energy that flows between the crowd and the band during a live show is incredible.
-It fulfills us and encourages us to give even more in return.”
-“We’ve done the work, now it’s time to go out and get our swagger on,” says the bands drummer Braden Merod.
-“We poured ourselves fully into recording the album and now look forward to getting all the “feels” like when we play live!”
+It fulfills us and encourages us to give even more in return.
+We’ve done the work, now it’s time to go out and get our swagger on,” says the band’s drummer Braden Merod.
+“We poured ourselves fully into recording the album and making the video and now look forward to getting all the “feels” like when we play live!”